 Below are common issues that affect electronic performance:

 a.
 Thermal mounting insufficient.
 The laser shutter electromagnet heats up and cannot pull the flexure open.
 For safety laser shutters, which dissipate from 1-10 W of electrical power, the temperature rise is usually from the optical load.
 DO NOT attempt to increase the hold voltage significantly to compensate for poor mounting.
 Stay away from magnetic sources or ferromagnetic material.

 b.
 Laser Shutters must receive specified voltage/current.
 The forces are non-linear, so it is very important to make sure both boost and hold voltage are of proper value.
 If not, inconsistent opening will occur, much like a temperature problem.
 Check that your DC supply does not load down, the switch element such as bipolar or FET transistor are not a large voltage drop, and cable lengths should be of proper gauge to reduce voltage drops.
 On the capacitor discharge circuit you can increase the capacitor for more opening assurance margin.

 c.
 Heat, vibration and shock from the external environment the laser shutter is mounted to will all affect performance.
 Use more holding voltage in higher shock and vibration environments.
 This also true when the ambient temperature is high.

 d.
 Watch tolerances on electrical circuits.
 It’s real easy to watch a 24 V supply drop down to 20 V through connectors, cables, switches, and semiconductors.
-You need to maintain recommended voltage values.
+Use low loss elements.